Downhill Skiing and Snowboarding In The Great Lakes Region

 Michigan

-So what are the best places to ski around Great Lakes?
+So what are the best places to ski around the Great Lakes?
 In Michigan, the best in the Lower Peninsula is most likely Boyne Mountain.
-With the elevation change of 500 feet, longest run of 1 mile and 12 lifts, it, probably, is also the busiest.
-Not much further north, a little out of the way, is another Boyne resort – Boyne Highlands.
-It’s has greater elevation change at 552 feet, and longest run at 1.2 miles.
+With an elevation change of 500 feet, the longest run of 1 mile, and 12 lifts, it, probably, is also the busiest.
+Not much further north, a little out of the way is another Boyne resort – Boyne Highlands.
+It has a greater elevation change at 552 feet and the longest run at 1.2 miles.
 Usually, because of being further away, it’s not as busy as Boyne Mountain.
 So if you’re in the area and hate crowds, head to Boyne Highlands.

 Ski Brule Resort